-Local Affiliated Organization (LAO): A regional, state, or local club or organization that is directly affiliated with a NGB or that is affiliated with a NGB by its direct affiliation with a regional or state affiliate of a NGB.
-A LAO does not include a regional, state, or local club or organization that is only a member of a National Member Organization of a NGB.
+Local Affiliated Organization (LAO): A regional, state, or local club or organization that is directly affiliated with an NGB or that is affiliated with an NGB by its direct affiliation with a regional or state affiliate of said NGB.
+LAO does not include a regional, state, or local club or organization that is only a member of a National Member Organization of an NGB.